Toni Breidinger

 Antoinette Marie Breidinger (born July 14, 1999) is an American professional stock car racing driver and model.
-She last competed full-time in the NASCAR Craftsman Truck Series, driving the No. 5 Toyota Tundra TRD Pro for Tricon Garage.
+She competes part-time in the NASCAR Craftsman Truck Series, driving the No. 26/27 Chevrolet Silverado RST for Rackley W.A.R., and the No. 20 Chevrolet Silverado RST for McAnally–Hilgemann Racing.
 Breidinger is the first female Arab-American driver to compete in NASCAR, being of Lebanese and German descent.

 Raised in Hillsborough, California, Breidinger started competing in go-karts at the age of nine.
 After five years of go-kart racing, she moved to the USAC Western US Asphalt Midget Series at age 15 in 2014, winning the series championship two years later.
 Moving to North Carolina after graduating high school in 2017, she switched from open-wheel racing to stock car racing, racing primarily in late models for four years.
 Starting in 2021, she moved her focus towards the ARCA Racing Series, racing with Venturini Motorsports for most of her ARCA career.
 In her four seasons in ARCA, she amassed four top-fives and 27 top-tens.
 In 2025, she moved up full-time to the NASCAR Craftsman Truck Series with Tricon Garage.

 Early life and family background

-Breidinger was born in San Francisco, California, on July 14, 1999, and raised in the nearby city of Hillsborough.
+Breidinger was born in San Francisco, California on July 14, 1999, and raised in the nearby city of Hillsborough.
 She is of German and Lebanese descent, with her father being German and her mother being Lebanese.
 Breidinger was born alongside a twin sister, Annie.
 She was educated at Mercy High School in Burlingame where she graduated in 2017.
 In an interview with The Athletic's Jeff Gluck, she stated that she loved her high school years, stating, "There’s so much diversity there.
 I grew up around so many different cultures and I was almost spoiled in a sense...
 I took it for granted...
 Now that I’m not living there, I’m like, 'Dang, I took it for granted.'"